Becoming a Member of STEP

 (a) The Exam Route

-The Diploma runs every two years; the next course is scheduled to commence in September 2018 and will run until May 2019 (subject to a sufficient number of course applicants).
-Check our website in early 2018 for course enrolment information.
+The Diploma runs every two years; the current course is running until May 2021.
+You can find further information on the Law Society of Ireland website.
+The next course is scheduled to commence in September 2022 and will run until May 2023 (subject to a sufficient number of course applicants).

 Since the course is designed for those who have some practical experience in the areas of trusts and estate planning, applicants must meet the entry level requirements for the diploma:

 - A minimum of 1 years’ experience in a relevant area of practice and;

 - A relevant prior qualification, which can be undergraduate level or above

 If you cannot meet those criteria and would like further advice please contact email@example.com

 You can find further details and register on the Law Society of Ireland website.